Last updated June 2026

 How much does the Tot Town Railway cost?

 A small fare applies.
-Check at the station when you arrive, as pricing is set by the Whanganui Lions Club and may change.
+Pricing is managed by the Whanganui Lions Club and should be checked on arrival at the station.

 How long has the Tot Town Railway been running?